Nyki-Anderson/Obsidian-Periodic-Templates/README.md

 # 🗓️ Obsidian-Periodic-Templates
-This is a collection of my templates for periodic journal templates including: daily, weekly, monthly, quarterly, and yearly notes.
+This is a collection of my templates for periodic (scoped) journal templates including: daily, weekly, monthly, quarterly, and yearly notes.

 # :sparkles: Features:
 These templates: